iHuman perspective: Neural interfaces

 Recent headline grabbing announcements from Neuralink, founded by Elon Musk FRS, which has the long-term goal of linking human brains and artificial intelligence, and Facebook, who are developing wearable technology that hopes to achieve ‘typing by the brain’, demonstrate the excitement surrounding the field.
 They also highlight that the major developments in neural interfaces are currently coming from the US.
 The report seeks to address this issue.
 It outlines why the UK is well placed to become a world-leader in the field and proposes the government use the field as a test case for a new regulatory approach to responsibly accelerate innovation and ensure the UK reaches this potential.

 Neural and brain-computer interfaces may challenge the very essence of what it is to be human.
-Working out how, and even if we want to use them requires an open and inclusive debate involving many voices and all sectors of society.
+Working out how, and even if, we want to use them requires an open and inclusive debate involving many voices and all sectors of society.
 The Royal Society proposes the public are given a clear voice in shaping how this technology is used and regulated over the coming years.

 An independent public dialogue exercise commissioned by the Royal Society and conducted by Hopkins Van Mil found strong support for neural interfaces in situations where they enable patients to recover something that has been lost due to injury or a medical condition; but less support for the technology when it is used to enhance functions such as memory, concentration or physical skills among healthy people.

-Click here to see an interactive timeline of the history of neural interfaces.
+At the bottom of the page there is an interactive timeline of the history of neural interfaces.

 What are neural interfaces?